CRM User Security Overview

 In the Professional and Enterprise plans, you can increase security by limiting access for certain Users or User Groups.
 The User Permission Levels feature lets you set up User Groups, for example UK Sales and US Sales, and create User Profiles that can be allocated to individuals and to the User Groups.

-You can also restrict reporting access on the User record, to disallow a User from reporting their own, their User Group or global data, even if their User Profile has granted “Read” access.
+You can also restrict reporting access on the User record, to disallow a User from reporting their own customer accounts, on their User Group accounts or on global data, even if their User Profile has granted “Read” access.
 This would mean they would be unable to export any data from your CRM.
 This feature is available in all price plans, including the Free CRM.

 With User Permission Levels enabled, you can set access levels for individual reports.
 Access can be limited to just the report owner, to your User Group or all users, with “Run Only” or “Run and Edit” access levels.

 N.B.
 If a User Profile allows Data Import then that User could inadvertently change data that they don’t have “Write” or editing access to.
 For that reason we recommend that only system Administrators are allowed to import data.
 To determine access for data import go to Settings / User Settings, then User Profiles.
-Open the User Profile to be edited and tick or untick the Allow Data Upload checkbox.
+Open the User Profile to be edited and click the toggle button to “yes” or “no” for Allow Data Upload.

 Each User belongs to a User Group and has a User Profile.
 A User Group is a name such as “UK Sales”, “Marketing”, or “Management” and has no other properties.
 A User Profile will determine whether the User has “Read”, “Write” or no access to: their own Accounts; Accounts that belong to other Users in their User Group; and to all other Accounts.